micleners/ci-cd-webgeeks-feb-2023/README.md

 - `UPDATE_WITH_YOUR_BUCKET_NAME` -> the name of the directory within the S3 bucket that is generated for your Elastic Beanstalk application.
 It should contain the word `elasticbeanstalk` and the region you are using.
 - **Note:** Update `region` if your region is not `us-east-2`

-# CI/CD with GitHub Actions
+# CI/CD with GitHub Actions to AWS Elastic Beanstalk

 ## What is GitHub Actions?